-Jeremy Clarkson's many fans might be excited about his new Amazon Prime show, but the presenter has said it "doesn't matter" whether The Grand Tour is a success.
+Jeremy Clarkson's many fans might be excited about his new Amazon Prime show, but the presenter has said it "doesn't matter" whether

 "The stakes are lower.
 I'm now 56, it doesn't really matter anymore, because I'll be dead soon," he told Newsweek magazine.